lpmi-13/slo-dojo/README.md

 ```

 and the API is now available at `localhost:3000` (eg, `localhost:3000/users` brings back all the current users in the database).

+### Loading the data

+We need a bunch of data in the database so that we can start to simulate realistic production workloads, so let's get some stuff in there!

+1. Set up the tables (`sql-scripts/create-tables.sh`)

+2. Put a bunch of sellers into the database via building the container in `/simple-insert-sellers`, and running `docker run -it --rm --network host simple-insert`.

+3. Load up a bunch of products for these sellers via the `/simple-insert-products` container.
+This is a little funky, because we need to loop through the sellers and create products for them.